MicrosoftDocs/learn/learn-pr/PyTorch/intro-to-pytorch/includes/11-summary.md

 ## What's Next?

-There are other courses in the PyTorch fundamentals learning path that dive into more specific applications of deep learning and PyTorch.
-These include:
+There are other courses in the PyTorch fundamentals learning path that dive into other deep learning concepts using PyTorch.
+Start on the next module linked below!

-- Computer Vision
-- Natural Language Processing
-- Speech and Audio Classification